gzweigle/open-hybrid-piano/hardware/research/integrated_processing_system_2/README.md

 The external power supply must be able to deliver 2.5 A. This nominal current value is calculated by summing all current values in sections below.

-A typical USB port may not be able to supply a full 2.5 A. Therefore, it is possible that the board will not be able to run all 88 keys sensors unless the board is powered by an external +5V power supply, through the +5V power jack.
-In this case (and in all cases when using the +5V external power), disconnect the USB cable from the Teensy 4.1.
+A typical USB port on a computer may not be able to supply a full 2.5 A. Therefore, it is possible that the board will not be able to run all 88 keys sensors unless the board is powered by an external +5V power supply, through the +5V power jack.
+In this case (and in all cases when using the +5V external power), see instructions on [PJRC](http://prjc.com) website.

 ![ips20_5v_pcb](ips20_5v_power.png)